top of page

 S.O.A.P.

-Observation – what do you observe about God’s nature?
+What do you observe about the scripture you're reading?
+What do you observe about God’s nature?
 What do you observe about the people you’re reading about?
-How did they rely on, or deny God?
+How did they trust in, or deny God?
+What do you observe about the cultural context?
+In what ways is it relevant to today?
 What do you observe about your own nature and what can you learn from this?

-Prayer – write a prayer that requests God’s assistance to help you learn, apply and obey what He has spoken to you about today.
+Write out a prayer that requests God’s assistance to help you learn, apply and obey what He has spoken to you about.
 Commit yourself in prayer to it.
-Once you’ve prayed about it, be conscious about not speaking against what you’ve prayed to anyone, even yourself.
 Continue to confess in your heart what you’ve confessed to God so that your prayers will be effective.
-Be intentional about your belief.
-The bible also instructs us to pray for our leaders, our nation and for Israel.
-Follow the Holy Spirit’s leading.
+Be intentional.

 Isaiah 30:21 (NIV)